 The Prep

 The dry suits were a new experience for us, but the guides did a great job explaining what to expect and how to navigate the waters while looking like a Michelin man.
-The dry suits had hoods and were paired with neoprene booties and gloves to keep our feet, hands and head warm throughout the activity.
+The dry suits had hoods and were paired with neoprene booties and gloves to keep our feet, hands, and heads warm throughout the activity.

-Fins in hand, we walked from the parking lot to the edge of Silfra and got ready for our big descend!
+Fins in hand, we walked from the parking lot to the edge of Silfra and got ready for our big descent!

 Silfra snorkeling tour